KopfLab/labware_3D_modules/README.md

 # What is OpenSCAD?

-[OpenSCAD](http://www.openscad.org/) is an open-source cross-platform (Windows/Linux/Mac OSX) 3D CAD modeller based on the OpenSCAD programming language.
-As a programmable modeller, it is not a drag & drop interactive 3D designer but an actual code-based solution to making complex 3D models.
+[OpenSCAD](http://www.openscad.org/) is an open-source cross-platform (Windows/Linux/Mac OSX) 3D CAD modeler based on the OpenSCAD programming language.
+As a programmable modeler, it is not a drag & drop interactive 3D designer but an actual code-based solution to making complex 3D models.
 It has a slightly steeper learning curve than drag & drop software like [TinkerCAD](https://www.tinkercad.com/), however, once familiar with its basic syntax, it is immensely powerful and allows for complex, 100% reproducible 3D designs that are easy to customize and share across designs by writing them as modules.
 Because OpenSCAD designs are literally just text-based script files, they are also perfect for collaboration and version control on GitHub.

-#### Resources
+# Resources

  - [OpenSCAD on GitHub](https://github.com/openscad/openscad/#what-is-openscad)
  - [OpenSCAD documentation](http://www.openscad.org/documentation.html)